CLOSE X

 Pulteney Bridge and The Holburne Museum

-Leave the Centre and continue down Gay Street turning left toward the Avon River after a few blocks.
+Leave the Centre and continue down Gay Street, turning left toward the Avon River after a few blocks.
 (By the way, it’s not the same Avon that flows through Shakespeare’s Stratford-upon-Avon; there are several rivers of the same name all over England.)

-people looking at a painting in a museum
+people looking at a painting in a museum on a day trip London to Bath

 The Holburne Museum

-Head across it and walk up Great Pulteney Street, a wide street lined with more beautiful Georgian-era homes and in approximately 10 minutes you’ll come to the Holburne Museum.
+Head across it and walk up Great Pulteney Street, a wide street lined with more beautiful Georgian-era homes, and in approximately 10 minutes, you’ll come to the Holburne Museum.

 See the Narrowboats

-people walking along a towpath
+people walking along a towpath on a day trip London to Bath

 Narrowboats along the towpath

-Narrowboats are “narrow boats” on which some people live, and others use for holidays touring about England and Wales.
-If you’ve never seen them before here’s your chance to see them up close, and perhaps speak with some of their owners.
+Narrowboats are “narrow boats” on which some people live, and others use for holidays touring England and Wales.

-You’ll find an entrance down to the towpath from the street next to the bridge on Bathwick Hill Road right past the Tesco Express supermarket.
+You’ll find an entrance down to the towpath from the street next to the bridge on Bathwick Hill Road, right past the Tesco Express supermarket.
 The walkway along the towpath is part of Britain’s National Waterway Walk.

 Not Only for Day-Trippers: Sally Lunn’s

-Back near Grand Parade, tucked away at #4 North Parade Passage, is Sally Lunn’s, home of the original “Sally Lunn’s Bun,” still served here and made from the original recipe.
+Near Grand Parade, tucked away at #4 North Parade Passage, is Sally Lunn’s, home of the original “Sally Lunn’s Bun,” still served here and made from the original recipe.

 You may also enjoy: The Top 10 Places in England / Attractions of the Lake District, England’s Most Beautiful Place / 15 Great European Day Trips by Rail